pauldmccarthy/fsleyes/userdoc/plugins.rst

           range of built-in plugins can be found in ``fsleyes/plugins/``.

-.. warning:: FSLeyes assumes that all views, controls, tools, and layouts have
+.. warning:: FSLeyes assumes that all views, controls, tools, layouts, and
-             unique class names.
+             loaders have unique class names.
 So expect problems if, for example, you define your own FSLeyes control with the name :class:`~fsleyes.controls.overlaylistpanel.OverlayListPanel`.

-A FSLeyes plugin is a Python library, or a ``.py`` file, which contains definitions for custom views, controls, tools, and layouts.
+A FSLeyes plugin is a Python library, or a ``.py`` file, which contains definitions for custom views, controls, tools, layouts, and loaders.

  - Views must be sub-classes of the :class:`.ViewPanel` class.